 These cabinets fit my needs and they are another Facebook Marketplace find for $200.
 They are VERY outdated and remember, I have a vision.
 These cabinets fit my wall space with 6 inches to spare and the angled corner piece was perfect for the office entryway opening.

 I painted the wall cabinets in the same color as the desk.
-I spray painted the glass with mirror effect, as I did not want to see inside since it was all supplies, file boxes, and books.
+I spray painted the glass with mirror effect, as I did not want to see inside since it was all office supplies, file boxes, and books.
 I replaced the hardware with Hickory Hardware, Charleston Blacksmith Collection.
 I won this hardware a few years ago for a makeover contest that was sponsored by Hickory Hardware.
 I picked this hardware for our basement cabinets and never put them on and we moved, now they are perfect for my wall cabinet.

 Painting furniture can be intimidating as you read more and more tutorials, use this, don’t use this.
 I completely understand it makes you afraid to do anything so you just keep the ugly outdated piece.
 I can help you overcome your fears about painting furniture and get you started.
 I have many beginner tutorials on my website as well as easy online furniture painting classes that you learn in your own home.
 You will actually see the transformation on a furniture piece and not a small sample board.
 Learn now – – -> Furniture Painting Workshops